 So, this was our experience hiking to Rifugio Val di Fumo – one of the most beautiful hikes in the Trentino region in Italy.

 If you are looking for more ideas of things to do in this beautiful part of Italy, please check the following articles as well:

 - Best things to do in Trentino with kids (this article features more amazing things to do in the area in the direct vicinity of Val di Fumo).

 - Best places to see in Lake Garda

 - One day in Venice & How to visit Venice by car

-And here you can find more inspiration with some of our favorite hikes in Italy:
+And here you can find more inspiration with some of our favorite hikes and lakes in the Italian mountains:

 - Most spectacular hikes in the Dolomites

 - Tre Cime di Lavaredo Hike (the most iconic hike)